na-na-hi/renget/archive/how2playba.md

 >Banners
 Global follows the JP schedule reasonably tight, see [the banner list for all the upcoming banners](https://bluearchive.wiki/wiki/Banner_List).

+>Rolling
+If you're planning on both units in a double banner, *don't* claim your spark until after you roll 1 of them or hit 400 rolls.

 >XP
 1 AP = 1 XP.
 Your level is tied to how much AP you spend, so there's no real way to level up faster.
 You can 3x refresh your AP for 90 gems a day, which is kind of good.
 Whether it's worth it is for you to decide.